 As well as his “day jobs,” Alex volunteers with a myriad of nonprofits, including his work on the board of directors for the Northern Colorado Wildlife Center, where they work to rescue and rehabilitate injured and sick wildlife.
 He is also one of the founders and organizers of the Fort Collins Top Dog event, where the winning dog goes on a can of Odell beer!

-Alex has won numerous awards and recognitions including: winner of New Haven Startup Weekend (2012), Connecticut’s 40 Under Forty (2015), and Colorado’s Top Five Young Professionals (2021).
-Alex attended Eastern Connecticut State University where he earned a degree in Business Administration with a GPA of 3.9.
+Alex has won numerous awards and recognitions including: winner of New Haven Startup Weekend (2012), Connecticut’s 40 Under Forty (2015), Colorado’s Top Five Young Professionals (2021), and Social Entrepreneur of the Year for Northern Colorado (2021).
+Alex attended Eastern Connecticut State University where he earned a degree in Business Administration.

-Kendra joined the Arula team in June 2021 as the Nonprofit Liaison, working with nonprofits to write grants and help with fundraising strategies.
-She has 3 years of experience working for W.O.L.F.
+Kendra joined the Arula team in June 2021 working with nonprofits to write grants, help with fundraising strategies, build websites, and strategically plan for the future.
+She has 4+ years of experience working for W.O.L.F.
 Sanctuary, a small nonprofit in Northern Colorado.
-She started as a volunteer, quickly becoming the Executive Assistant, and now serves as the Development Manager.
-She is familiar with how nonprofits are run at different levels and understands the limited resources on which they often operate.
+She started as a volunteer, quickly becoming the Executive Assistant, and eventually became the Development Manager.
+She is familiar with how nonprofits are run at different levels and intimately understands the limited resources on which they often operate.
 Kendra is excited to be a part of the Arula team and to help nonprofits in the community further their fundraising and development goals.

-Kerry is the Director of Social Media and Special Events at Arula.
-She joined the team in July 2021.
-Prior to this, she worked in Australia as a public defender with Legal Aid cases.
+Kerry works contractually with Arula on Social Media and Special Events.
+Prior to joining the team in July 2021, she worked in Australia as a public defender with Legal Aid cases.
 In her free time as a lawyer, she volunteered with the community legal centers and at the Association for Employees with Disabilities.
 Since moving back to Colorado, she had left the legal sphere and refocused her efforts on the non-profit community.
 In her free time, she is currently organizing the fundraising event, Fort Collin’s Top Dog, at Odell’s Brewery for the Northern Colorado Wildlife Center, and she volunteers at the Wolverine Letterpress.
 Kerry looks forward to using her time at Arula to elevate non-profits into well-recognized brands within the community and to further develop Colorado’s generous spirit.